 One of the problems with writing science fiction and fantasy is creating truly different societies.
 We tend to change things but keep other things at societal defaults.
 It’s really easy to see this in older SF, where we have moved on from those societal defaults and can thus laugh at seeing people in the future behaving like people in the fifties.
 But it’s very difficult to create genuinely innovative societies, and in genuinely different directions.
 As a British reader coming to SF there were a lot of things I thought were people’s amazing imagination that turned out to be normal American things and cultural defaults.
 And no matter how much research you do, it’s always easier in the anglosphere to find books and primary sources in English and about our own history and the history of people who have interacted with us.
 And both history and anthropology tend to be focused on one period, one place, so it’s possible to research a specific society you know you want to know about, but hard to find things that are about the range of options different societies have chosen.

 What Debt does is to focus on a question of morality, first by framing the question, and then by examining how a really large number of human societies over a huge geographical and historical range have dealt with this issue, and how they have interacted with other people who have very different ideas about it.
-It’s a huge issue of the kind that shapes societies and cultures, so in reading it you encounter a whole lot of contrasting cultures.
-Graeber has some very interesting ideas about it, and lots of fascinating details, and lots of thought provoking connections.

-.
+CBC's long-form/big think radio program Ideas recently featured a lecture called "Feeding Ten Billion" from Raj Patel, an Africa development scholar formerly with the World Bank, and author of The Value of Nothing.
 Patel's perspective on global agriculture and social justice is incisive and contrarian.
 I've never heard anyone talk about the demerits of the "Green Revolution" in agriculture like this, and it was an eye-opener.
 A perfect hour-long listen for the weekend's chores.
 MP3 link Read the rest

 [video link] US-based Egyptian blogger, speaker, and journalist Mona Eltahawy was released today after spending 12 hours detained by Egyptian security forces in Cairo.
 According to her tweets, she was arrested by riot police while observing the ongoing protests in Tahrir Square, where thousands of Egyptian citizens are calling for the military junta SCAF to be disbanded, and a representative, democratically-elected leadership to take their place.